Dr. Britt Yamamoto

 Vice-President of Programs

 Kei brings her two decades of experience in working with international students, young professionals, and leaders for their personal and professional development.
 Over the years of working at iLEAP and other colleges, she has guided youth and young professionals on their leadership journey, career paths and life transition with her deep listening and inquiry.
 Kei holds a Master’s degree from the School for International Training (SIT) in International Education specializing in student advising and cross cultural advising.
+She is also a Certified Professional Co-Active Coach (CPCC).

 Dr. Mya Fisher